paradox460/pdx.su/content/blog/2023-07-26-tailwind-and-the-death-of-craftsmanship.md

 + A counterpoint article: [Why Tailwind](https://www.swyx.io/why-tailwind)

+## Updates
++ **:timestamp{datetime="2023-08-02T13:30:16-06:00" hoverTimeStamp}** Fix a typo, add Counterpoint article and Tailwind and the femininity of CSS article links
++ **:timestamp{datetime="2023-08-02T19:47:23-06:00" hoverTimeStamp}** Correct section on difficulty of editing the `class` attribute to reflect the chrome web inspector's `.cls` button

 [^class-order]: I say probably because it's very loosely defined behavior.
 What happens if you document is written in an rtl language?
 [^except-not]: [Except the creator of tailwind himself regrets adding `@apply`](https://twitter.com/adamwathan/status/1559250403547652097)
 [^light-default]: Light mode is the default, as far as browsers are concerned.
 If no dark style is provided, they will always fall back to light mode
+[^inspector]: The Chrome inspector has apparently grown a nice little `.cls` button in the Styles tab, which lets you toggle on and off the classes applied to the selected element via checklists.
+Thanks to [swanson on HackerNews](https://news.ycombinator.com/item?id=36977864) for pointing that out!